microsoft/vscode-docs/docs/getstarted/userinterface.md

 <!-- Required?
 Locked editor https://code.visualstudio.com/assets/updates/1_61/editor-readonly-deleted.png -->

-You can control the behavior of locked editor groups with these settings:
+You can control the lock state of editor groups with these commands:

-`workbench.action.lockEditorGroup`
+- `workbench.action.lockEditorGroup` - locks a group
-`workbench.action.unlockEditorGroup`
+- `workbench.action.unlockEditorGroup` - unlocks a group
-`workbench.action.toggleEditorGroupLock`
+- `workbench.action.toggleEditorGroupLock` - toggles the current lock state of the group

 Locked groups behave differently than unlocked groups: